 2.1.
-For International Competitions the OC, in consultation with FEI, shall appoint at least two classifiers of different nationalities, with one of these classifiers being of international FEI status.
+For International Competitions the OC, in consultation with FEI, shall appoint at least one (1) level 2 Chief Classifier and one (1) level 1 or above Classifier. at least two classifiers of different nationalities, with one of these classifiers being of international FEI status.

-Article 995 Rotation of Officials
+Article 994995 Rotation of Officials